Prafull Sharma

 A mere one-second delay:

-To get a general look at your site's speed, select Behavior > Site Speed > Overview.
-Page Timings, the next option, offers insights on how individual pages perform.
+To look at your site's speed, select Behavior > Site Speed > Overview.
+Page Timings, the next option, offers insights into how individual pages perform.

-By understanding your audience, you'll be able to create tailor-made content for them.
+By understanding your audience, you can create tailor-made content for them.
 Google Analytics helpfully groups everything related to your visitors under the Audience menu.
 From there, you can learn more about your site’s visitors, helping you customize your content for them or expand it to reel in a broader audience.

 You can learn more about your audience's language, location, and the tech they use to access your site at the general Overview page.
-Why run local promotions on your site if most visitors come from a wholly different state—or even country?
+Why run local promotions on your site if most visitors come from a wholly different state or country?

-If you create your content with over 35-year-old males in mind, but Audience Demographics in Google Analytics shows your visitors are under 25 and female, it’s time you updated your approach.
+If you create your content with over 35-year-old males in mind, but Audience Demographics in Google Analytics show your visitors are under 25 and female, it’s time you updated your approach.

 Audience > Demographics offers a quick glimpse into your audience's age and gender.
 This information can help you shift your content towards your better-performing demographics.

-If over 50% of your audience is in the 25-34 range, maybe scratch that posts about smart hearing aids and rethinks your target audience.
-You can get even more detailed data by visiting the following Age and Gender menu entries.
+If over 50% of your audience is in the 25-34 range, maybe scratch those posts about smart hearing aids and rethink your target audience.
+You can get more detailed data by visiting the Age and Gender menu below.

-The Interests reports are probably the most interesting reports.
+The Interest reports are probably the most interesting.
 Start at the main Overview report to see what content your visitors like, from technology to cooking.
-It's worth keeping in mind, but you shouldn't try forcing inappropriate content into your site, attempting to cater to everyone.
+It's worth remembering, but you shouldn't try forcing inappropriate content into your site, attempting to cater to everyone.

 Recognizing the pages with the lowest bounce rates on your site will help you plan a better long-term strategy and create better-performing content.

 People will come to your site because of its content.
 They will leave for the same reason.
-Google Analytics can help you see what content works and doesn't, allowing you to plan the type of content you should publish in the future.
+Google Analytics can help you see what content works and doesn't, allowing you to plan the type of content you should publish.

-Find what’s performing better and try to replicate those successes while minimizing or eliminating anything that doesn’t work and ends up pushing your visitors away.
+Find what’s performing better and try to replicate those successes while minimizing or eliminating anything that doesn’t work and pushing your visitors away.

 As a bonus, you can check what your visitors want to see on your site, basically providing you with a ready-to-use list of hot topics.